mento-protocol/mento-deployment/README.md

 - `contracts/`: Contains helper contracts that aren't core, for example a DummyERC20 contract used on testnets
 - `script/`: Contains all the Foundry deployment scripts
-  - `script/upgrades/`: Contains all the upgrade scripts, which serve as a migration from one version of mento to another
-    - `script/upgrades/MU01/`: Contains all the upgrade scripts to migrate from version v1.0.0. to v2.0.0
+  - `script/bin`: Contains `bin` type Solidity scripts for interacting with Celo and Mento Governance proposals.
   - `script/dev/`: Contains dev scripts that are used in the deployment process, especially on testnets, but aren't central to the upgrade.
+  - `script/proposals/`: Contains all the governance proposal scripts, which serve as protocol upgrades.
-  - `script/utils/`: Contains helpers and utilities used in the deployment and governance operations using Celo Governance.
+  - `script/utils/`: Contains helpers and utilities used in the deployment and governance operations.
-  - `script/utils/mento`: Contains helpers and utilities used in the deployment and governance operations using Mento Governance.
 - `bin/`: Contains bash/typescript scripts that are used to execute the deployment process.
 - `broadcast/`: Contains the broadcasted transactions for the deployment process.